sparkflows/sparkflows-docs/docs/security/user-group-roles-permissions.rst

 Role's Permissions
 ----------------

-When a user create a Role, the user can given specific perssion on the Role to the members which has that role.
+When a user create a Role, the user can given specific permission on the Role to the members which has that role.

 .. figure:: ..//_assets/security/permissions.PNG